inab/openVRE/install/README.md

 ### Configure Web access

 The `/public/` directory is to be accessible on the Web, and the server should accept '.htaccess' files.
 So, the Apache2 Web Server is to be accordingly set.
 Multiple configurations are possible, for instance, you can set the host files mapping using the [Alias](https://httpd.apache.org/docs/2.4/mod/mod_alias.html) directive, or you can prepare a new virtual host by which the root document points to the openVRE public folder.
+The DocumentRoot needs to be set accordingly in apache.config and the necessary files.
 See an example:

 ```
 DocumentRoot /home/user/openvre/public/